 Wanganui is located on the West Coast on the North Island a 2 ½ hour drive from New Zealand’s capital Wellington at the mouth of the Whanganui River – Te Awa o Whanganui, the longest navigable river in New Zealand and an important route for both Maori and Europeans.
-Surrounded by mountains, parks, reserves, dramatic beaches and lush native forest Whanganui is a city that is known for its historic buildings, for being steeped in history and culture and has a growing reputation for the arts.
+Surrounded by mountains, parks, reserves, picturesque beaches, and lush native forests, Whanganui is a city known for its historic buildings, steeped in history and culture and a growing reputation for the arts.

-There are plenty of opportunities to get out and about and enjoy the river and the Whanganui National Park… Drive yourself or take a tour along the scenic River Road… Enjoy the beauty, tranquility and remoteness of the river with a guided or independent kayak or canoe trip, lasting from 1-2 hours to several days….
-For a quicker way to get about on the river join a jet boat trip that offers a scenic and authentic insight into days gone by and will take you to the ‘Bridge To Nowhere’ which is located deep in the forest of the National Park.
+There are plenty of opportunities to get out and about, enjoy the river and the Whanganui National Park, Drive yourself, or take a tour along the scenic River Roa.
+Enjoy the beauty, tranquillity and remoteness of the river with a guided or independent kayak or canoe trip, lasting from 1-2 hours to several days.
+For a quicker way to get about on the river, join a jet boat trip that offers a scenic and authentic insight into days gone by and will take you to the ‘Bridge To Nowhere, located deep in the forest of the National Park.

-For a truly unique maritime heritage experience, visit the Whanganui Riverboat Centre full of river related artifacts and lots of photographs of the era and take a trip on the river on the turn of the century paddle steamer – The PS Waimarie.
+For a truly unique maritime heritage experience, visit the Whanganui Riverboat Centre, full of river-related artifacts and many photographs of the era.
+Take a trip on the river on the turn of the century paddle steamer – The PS Waimarie.

 With numerous parks, reserves and walkways, you have every opportunity to enjoy nature in the city.
 Enjoy the beautiful Virginia Lake Scenic Reserve, Bason Botanic Gardens rated as a ‘Garden of Significance’, Kowhai Park with its quirky children’s playground and Paloma Gardens that proffers a collection of exotic plants from around the world.

-There are several beaches close-by, Castlecliff Beach that is a classic seaside holiday option with its safe swimming and fishing, South Beach with its excellent fishing and surfing and Kai Iwi beach a safe beach for the whole family.
+There are several beaches to visit.
+Castlecliff Beach is a classic seaside holiday option with its safe swimming and fishing.
+South Beach, with its excellent fishing and surfing, and Kai Iwi beach, is a safe beach for the whole family.